7 “Extra” Health And Beauty Benefits Of Rooibos You Didn’t Know About

 A cup a day not only keeps your locks healthy and strong, but may also help prevent hair loss.
 Seriously.
 Its active ingredients actually help remove dead skin cells that block hair follicles and prevent hair from growing.
 It’s also packed with zinc, calcium, copper and potassium (essential for hair growth), and polyphenols (antioxidants), which promote shiny, soft tresses.

 You can even go DIY and prepare your own tea rinse at home.
 Steep for 30 mins in boiled water.
-Once cooled, pour tea over freshly washed or conditioned hair, or simply spray it on.
-Allow to sit for 20 mins before rinsing.
-Boom.
+Once cooled, pour tea over freshly washed or conditioned hair.

 The antioxidants in rooibos have anti-inflammatory properties, which assists in preventing cardiovascular disease, while its antiviral properties boost your immune system.
 Bonus: It also has a hypoglycaemic effect on the body, helping to balance blood sugar and improve insulin resistance, which may help prevent the development of type-2 diabetes.